/www/asatourscomau_679/public/wp-content/themes/asatours/single-tour.php

 Accommodation

-• Larnaca (1 night): 4-star Sun Hall Hotel – located in the heart of the town overlooking Phinikoudes promenade and just 50m from the beach. www.sunhallhotel.com.cy
+• Larnaca (1 night): 4-star Sun Hall Hotel – in the heart of the town overlooking Phinikoudes promenade and 50m from the beach.

-• Kalopanayiotis (2 nights): 4-star Casale Panayiotis Traditional Village Hotel & Spa – nestled in the Marathasa Valley on the slopes of Troodos Mountains, this complex of traditional houses combine modern luxuries with traditional style. www.casalepanayiotis.com
+• Kalopanayiotis (2 nights): 4-star Casale Panayiotis Traditional Village Hotel & Spa – located on the slopes of Troödos Mountains, this complex of traditional houses combine modern luxuries with traditional style.

-• Kyrenia (2 nights): 5-star Arkin Colony – built in the Colonial and Ottoman styles, the hotel is located in the historic centre, 400m from the Shipwreck Museum. www.thecolonycyprus.com
+• Kyrenia (2 nights): 4-star Arkin Colony – located in the historic centre, 400m from the Shipwreck Museum and historic harbour.

-• Nicosia (3 nights): 4-star Map Boutique Hotel – opened in late 2019, this new modern hotel is located 700m from the Byzantine Museum and 850m from the Cyprus Museum. www.maphotel.com.cy
+• Nicosia (2 nights): 4-star Map Boutique Hotel – a new hotel located opposite the city walls and 850m from the Cyprus Museum.

 Note: hotels are subject to change, in which case a hotel of similar standard will be provided.